JacksonBick/rancid-tomatillos/README.md

 ### 💥 Challenges:
 - Debugging vote persistence through PATCH requests
-- Managing state updates and unmounting with React Router
+- Managing state updates and unmounting with React Router refactoring
-- Keeping Cypress tests consistent through page reloads
+- Keeping Cypress tests consistent through page reloads!

 ### 🏆 Wins:
 - Removed unnecessary prop drilling after refactor with Routes
 - Implemented semantic error handling and loading UI
 - Created DRY, modular code with clean component responsibilities
-- Practiced full end-to-end testing with mocked network responses
+- Practiced full end-to-end testing with mocked network responses and consistent fixture data

+### 🤔 Reflections:
+- We're curious to keep exploring the advantages and disadvantages between a 'SPA' and a true 'multi-page App'.
+At what point does the complexity or scale of an app constitute true multi-page functionality versus simulating with a Router component?
+- Learning Cypress had some growing pains, but the browser interface is so comprehensive, and in general, framing tests around a 'user-story' makes so much sense in the context of integration tests.
+This is definitely one of the benefits of frontend development, framing the flow of the code around the user experience.
+-If we were to scale this app up, we could add a an encrypted login page, profile building, search function, favoriting, and smart suggestions based on movies you have liked, or up-voted.
+It would be a great exercise to build on our Component Architecture Diagram, to see how it would change as we scaled this application up.
+Perhaps as it grows we could implement React's Context feature to share data globally across components, to help us avoid prop drilling.

 ---